industrial-optimization-group/desdeo-emo/docs/creating_models_example.md

 ## Creating surrogate models in Python with EvoNN and EvoDN2

-This manual will guide the user to create surrogate models for multi-objective optimization problems using Evolutionary (Deep) Neural Networks.
-The code is currently capable of training and optimizing the models with two algorithms, EvoNN and EvoDN2.
+This example will show how to create surrogate models for multi-objective optimization problems using Evolutionary (Deep) Neural Networks.
+The code is currently capable of training the models with two algorithms, EvoNN and EvoDN2.
 EvoNN uses artificial, single layer neural networks, whereas EvoDN2 uses deep neural networks with multiple hidden layers and subnets.

 The basic workflow is as follows:
 1. Create a test problem with training data